-Hong Kong hosts the 22nd stopover of the Race for Water Odyssey from 23 October 2019 to mid-January 2020.
+Hong Kong hosts the 22nd stopover of the Race for Water Odyssey from 23 October 2019 to mid-February 2020.
 Our teams deployed the Foundation's programs there with once again a lot of awareness but also many meetings to present the Biogreen process.
 The second part of the stopover allows a general technical check of the catamaran, ambassador of the Race for Water Foundation.

 Highlights of our Hong Kong stopover in pictures:

 Unlike on the previous stopovers, this time the team did not visit landfills, or other waste management facilities due to time constraints.
 However, there were many exchanges with environmental activists, companies acting on the matter and government officials.
 These meetings made it possible to highlight the problems that industrialised countries are facing today, overwhelmed by huge quantities of plastic waste, which found themselves without sufficient infrastructure when China suddenly decided, at the end of 2017, to no longer treat supposedly recyclable waste from abroad due to the environmental and social consequences generated by this business.
 Hong Kong was then both a gateway for foreign waste to reach Mainland China but also took advantage of the latter’s attractive outlets for its own waste, particularly plastic waste.